mrpowers-io/spark-style-guide/README.md

 ## <a name='columns'>Columns</a>

-Columns have a name, type, nullable property, and arbitary metadata.
+Columns have name, type, nullable, and metadata properties.

 Columns that contain boolean values should use predicate names like `is_nice_person` or `has_red_hair`.
 Use `snake_case` for column names, so it's easier to write SQL code.

 Columns should be typed properly.
 Don't overuse `StringType` in your schema.

-Columns should be nullable if `null` values are allowed and shouldn't be nullable otherwise - this this an important distinction in your schema.
+Columns should only be nullable if `null` values are allowed.
+Code written for nullable columns should always address `null` values gracefully.

 ### Immutable Columns